APPLIED ANIMAL BIOLOGY

-Do you want to study or work with in your career?
+Do you want to study or work with animals in your career?
 UBC’s Applied Animal Biology program is intended for people just like you.
 In this major, you’ll learn about animal physiology and behaviour, as well as the role of — and ethics around — animals in human society.
 Gaining practical in-the-field experience, applying your knowledge to real-world biological issues, and building your research skills along the way primes you for graduate studies or a career in this fast-growing field.

 UBC’s Applied Animal Biology program is flexible and practical, and provides you with hands-on experiences that prepare you for a career after graduation.
 Our instructors are passionate about what they do, and come from a variety of backgrounds, which means you’ll be learning with professionals who are outstanding in their fields.
 It also means you’ll get a broader awareness of career paths and opportunities to work with animals beyond the careers you’ve already heard of.